Nonprofit Technology Roadmap

 The content should not.

-Inside the toolkit, you get both:
+Inside the Nonprofit Technology Roadmap Toolkit, you get both:

 • 18-Month Roadmap Builder: Prioritization, Timeline, Capacity, and Board Snapshot in One Place (v1.0)